 Please submit the URL of your folder and its password (if there is one) to this assignment by Dec 7.

-Case Three: Design an assignment that asks students to create a Showcase
+Assignment Template Three: Design an assignment that asks students to create a Showcase

 Courses and programs that have a major project may ask students to document and reflect on their experience through a Showcase on their CN ePortfolio.
 If there isn't a major project, you can also ask your students to reflect on their overall learning experience and upload key artifacts.
 Instead of submitting these contents as a regular assignment, a Showcase on ePortfolio enables students to look at and comment on each other’s work and have life-long access to their contents.
 They could also present the Showcase to potential employers and other audiences.